Back to the Future (TV series): Characters

-Mary Steenburgen (Clara Clayton Brown) and Thomas F. Wilson (Biff Tannen) voiced their characters from the films.
-Christopher Lloyd played Doc Brown in the live-action segments which opened and closed each episode while Dan Castellaneta provided the animated Doc Brown's voice.
+Wilson and Steenburgen were the only actors from the live action films to reprise the same role as a voice actor in the animated series.
+Christopher Lloyd played Emmett "Doc" Brown in the live-action segments which opened and closed each episode, while Dan Castellaneta provided the animated Doc Brown's voice.
 James Tolkan, who previously portrayed Principal Strickland from the films, voiced an unnamed Civil Defense Warden in the episode "Marty Mcfly PFC".
 In addition, Bill Nye appeared as Dr. Brown's Lab Assistant during the live-action segments at the end of each episode performing scientific experiments related to the episode.
 Nye also serves as the show's technical advisor.
 These segments later led to Nye getting his own show.